JuliaApproximation/FastTransforms.jl/README.md

 ## The Spherical Harmonic Transform

-Let `A` be a matrix of spherical harmonic expansion coefficients arranged by increasing alternating order.
+Let `A` be a matrix of spherical harmonic expansion coefficients arranged by increasing order in absolute value, alternating between negative and positive.
 Then `sph2fourier` converts the representation into a bivariate Fourier series, and `fourier2sph` converts it back.
 ```julia
 julia> A = rand(Float64, 251, 501); FastTransforms.zero_spurious_modes!(A);